virtualous/blog-v3/_posts/2016-08-10-common-jekyll-issues.md

 This is where most of us give up.
 We think this is never going to work.
 We all have seen this.
 Haven't we?

 A careful observation tells us that the problem is just with the assets(css, js, images).
-It is not loading.
+They are not loading.
 Why?
+{: .y}

 Right click on it and view pages source